The Salty Zebra

 La Belle Farms • Ferndale, NY

-Pair with: Kir-Yianni Ramnista ($78) — Duck + tart cherry mole wants acidity and earthy complexity.
-Xinomavro's dried cherry and leather notes are a perfect echo.
+Pair with: Kir-Yianni Ramnista ($78) — Duck wants acidity and earthy complexity.
+Xinomavro's dried cherry and leather notes echo the anise jus.
 Also: Fess Parker Pinot Noir ($105)

 The Sweet Finish